QuantEcon/lecture-source-jl/rst_files/dyn_stack.rst

 The optimal decision rule is history dependent, meaning that :math:`u_t` depends not only on :math:`z_t` but at :math:`t \geq 1` also on lags of :math:`z`

-History dependence has two sources: (a) the government's ability to commit [#f2]_ to a sequence of rules at time :math:`0` as in the lecture on :doc:`history dependent policies <hist_dep_policies>`, and (b) the forward-looking behavior of the private sector embedded in the second block of equations :eq:`new3` as exhibited by :eq:`bell101`
+History dependence has two sources: (a) the government's ability to commit [#f2]_ to a sequence of rules at time :math:`0`, and (b) the forward-looking behavior of the private sector embedded in the second block of equations :eq:`new3` as exhibited by :eq:`bell101`

 Solving the Stackelberg Problem
 ===============================